-- A child may experience wheezing with cough and feeding-associated vomiting due to gastroesophageal reflux disease (GERD).
+- A child may experience wheezing cough and feeding-associated vomiting due to gastroesophageal reflux disease (GERD).

-- Several respiratory infections, such as bronchitis and pneumonia, can cause breathing problems and wheezing.
+- Respiratory infections, such as bronchitis, chronic obstructive pulmonary disease, and pneumonia, can cause breathing problems, shortness of breath, and wheezing.

 - If your child’s wheezing wakes them up at night and is accompanied by snoring, it may be due to obstructive sleep apneaiXA sleep disorder that develops when the windpipe is blocked, resulting in breathing difficulty. .

-- Wheezing and sharp whistling sounds while breathing, especially during cold and allergies, may indicate nasal congestion (blocked nose) and chest congestion or chest tightness.
+- Wheezing and sharp whistling sounds while breathing, especially during cold, cough, and allergies, may indicate nasal congestion (blocked nose) and chest congestion or chest tightness.

 - Certain craniofacial anomaliesiXDifferent types of face and head abnormalities present from birth. and congenital abnormalitiesiXA structural or functional abnormality present from birth. could lead to wheezing in infants and younger children.

 - Various environmental factors, such as foreign body aspiration, may also cause wheezing, accompanied by symptoms like runny nose and sneezing.

 Research indicates that some children may experience wheezing due to maternal factors during pregnancy, such as maternal smoking, low iron levels, low vitamin D levels, obesity, and poor folic acid intake (5).